 Old kitchens can be given a new lease of life for a modest investment by replacing worktops and cupboard doors.
-The existing carcasses and worktops can be replaced without too much disruption or cost.
-Whilst modern appliances will appeal to buyers who'll want to feel reassured that the kitchen is fit for purpose and won't need major investment any time soon.
+The existing carcasses and worktops can be replaced without too much disruption or cost, while modern appliances will appeal to buyers who'll want to feel reassured that the kitchen is fit for purpose and won't need major investment any time soon.

-There's little point investing £25,000 in a stunning state of the art kitchen if your home is a modest £150,000 2 bedroomed terraced house.
-Again, when considering an investment like this it's critical that you're aware of the ceiling price for similar properties in your area.
+There's little point investing £25,000 in a stunning state-of-the-art kitchen if your home is a modest £150,000 two-bedroomed terraced house.
+Again, when considering an investment like this, it's critical that you're aware of the ceiling price for similar properties in your area.

 9. Bathroom improvements